saxix/pch/README.md

 - `check-env-template` - Check any entry in `.env` is pesent in `env.tpl`
     - Useful to keep in the source repository a template for your `.env`

+### As a standalone package

+If you'd like to use these hooks, they're also available as a standalone package.

+Simply `pip install pch`